 For the Illinois colleges in the PayScale database, one college with highly paid undergraduate alumni at zero to five years after graduation is a private school, the Illinois Institute of Technology (IIT).
 After at least 10 years of work experience, that earning potential climbs significantly, probably because of the school's extremely strong STEM focus.
-(Sixty-nine percent of degrees awarded at IIT are in science, technology, engineering or math subjects.)
+(A high percentage of degrees awarded at IIT are in science, technology, engineering or math subjects.)

 But some of the highest mid-career salaries overall go to alumni of another private school, The University of Chicago.
 This world-class private research university comes in with high median salaries despite fact that only about a quarter of degrees awarded are in STEM subjects.
 This goes to show that a liberal arts degree can pay off.

 When we include alumni from Illinois colleges with graduate degrees in our calculations, we see a slight uptick in the early and mid-career earnings at most schools, with a few exceptions, like Wheaton College.

 The Midwest is a haven for private schools, especially those with religious affilitions.
 It's interesting to note though that only one of these schools, Wheaton College in Wheaton, Illinois, is classified as a sober school by The Princeton Review.